TrhRichard/luau-webview/README.md

 ## Usage

-You must provide a library file for the webview library yourself.
+You must provide your own webview library file.
 The code checks for the file at `bin/webview.[dll/so/dylib]`